 Now I appeal to Euodia and Syntyche.
 Please, because you belong to the Lord, settle your disagreement.
 And I ask you, my true partner, to help these two women, for they worked hard with me in telling others the Good News~ Philippians 4:2-3 NLT

-Church hurt comes in all shapes and sizes.
-Church hurt can be born out of something as simple as an unresolved conflict or disagreement.
-It can happen when we feel overlooked or marginalized by Christians we assumed were our friends or Christians we wished were our friends.
-Church hurt rears its ugly head anytime we discover we have become the target of gossip or excluded from a group.
-By far, the nastiest and most damaging form of church hurt comes at the hands of so-called shepherds (Isaiah 56:11).
-False teachers, who use and abuse their spiritual authority to control, manipulate, defraud or sexually exploit those they have been tasked with caring for.
+It comes in all shapes and sizes.
+Church hurt is sometimes born out things as simple as unresolved conflict or disagreement.
+It happens when we feel overlooked or marginalized by Christians we assumed cared about us.
+Church hurt occurs anytime we discover we have become the target of gossip or excluded from a group.
+By far, the nastiest and most damaging form of church hurt comes at the hands of bad pastors (Isaiah 56:11) and false teachers, who use and abuse their spiritual authority to control, manipulate, defraud or sexually exploit those they have been tasked with caring for.

-I am convinced church hurt is the leading cause of spiritual shipwrecks and church dropouts.
-I know from experience that church hurt is practically inevitable, however it does not have to devastate our lives or destroy our faith.
+I am convinced church hurt is the leading cause of church dropouts.
+I know from experience church hurt is inevitable.
+However hurt does not have to devastate our lives or destroy our faith.
 How and why people get hurt in the church is far less important than how they handle the ensuing hurt.
 In the interest of preventing anymore spiritual disasters, today I am going to give four (very basic) guidelines for recovering from most church hurts.

 Don’t misplace blame-

-There are things that are never okay.
+Somethings are never okay.
 No one should causally dismiss abuse, embezzlement, or vicious slander.
 Nor should we demand someone who has been wounded by say, sexual abuse in the church to “just get over it”.
-Big hurts (like sexual abuse) require special attention and time to heal.
-That said, there are other forms of church hurt like petty disputes, being treated rudely, or feeling excluded, that are very real and painful, but also simply need to be put in perspective.
+Big hurts (like sexual abuse) require special attention, care and time to heal.
+That said, there are other forms of church hurt like petty disputes, being treated rudely, or feeling excluded, that are very real and painful, but also need to be put in perspective.
 Sadly, being a follower of Jesus does not automatically mean that a person will never be rude, self-serving, insensitive, flakey, or stupid.
 We are all guilty of those particular sins from time-to-time and we ought to give grace accordingly (Proverbs 19:11).

 (Almost) always make an attempt at reconciliation-